-Journal of Visualized Experiments (JoVE) is a peer reviewed journal devoted to the publication of biological, medical, chemical and physical research in a video format.
+Journal of Visualized Experiments (JoVE) are peer reviewed journals devoted to the publication of biological, medical, chemical and physical research in a video format.
 JoVE takes advantage of video technology to capture and transmit the multiple facets and intricacies of life science research.
-UTSA subscribes to the following JoVE all Video Journal sections as well as Science Education: Psychology, Essentials of Neuroscience,and Basic Methods in Cellular and Molecular Biology.
+UTSA subscribes to all of the JoVE Video Journal sections as well as JoVE Science Education library.

 The Astronomy Image Explorer (AIE) is a tool for researchers working in the fields of Astronomy and Astrophysics to gain access to images published in peer-reviewed journals.
 AIE is populated with hundreds of thousands of images published in the journals of the American Astronomical Society.

 Take a tour of the mysterious Red Planet.
 This virtual globe combines a high-resolution satellite map with laser altimeter data and advanced topographic lighting to present the planet Mars as it appears from above.
 An Introduction and Guided Tour present some of Mars' most intriguing features.
 Free Apple